Heinzad/data-laboratory/alchemy/README.md

 The blueprint is registered with the application inside the `create_app()` factory function in _app/__init__.py_

-_Errors:_ The `app_errorhandler` decorator is used to install application-wide error handling via a blueprint.
+_Error Handlers:_ The `main.app_errorhandler` decorator is used to install application-wide error handling via a blueprint.

+_Route:_ The route of the application to be updated.
+The route decorator comes from `main.route`.
+With blueprints, Flask applies a namespace to all the endpoints defined in a blueprint, so that multiple blueprints can define view functions with the same endpoint names without collisions.
+The namespace is the name of the blueprint (the first argument to the `Blueprint` constructor) and is separated from the endpoint name with a dot.
+The `index()` view function is registered with the endpoint name `main.index` and its URL is obtained by `url_for('main.index')`.
+Redirects within a blueprint can use the short form of `url_for('.index')`.

 # References